John Paulson: Personal life

 In 2000, Paulson married Jenny Zaharia in an Episcopalian ceremony in Southampton, New York; Jenny is a Romanian immigrant who came to the United States after her brother George, a track star in Romania, defected and moved to Queens.
 The couple have two daughters and lived most of the year in a 28,500-square-foot Upper East Side townhouse on East 86th Street, bought in 2004 for $14.7 million.
 Paulson also owned a home in Aspen, Colorado, purchased for $24.5 million in 2010 and an estate in Southampton that he bought for $41 million in 2008.

 In 2017, Paulson and his wife wrote a letter to the elite Manhattan Spence School, threatening to withdraw aid if the school continued its "alarming pattern" of "anti-white indoctrination".
 In the letter, they stated: "In fact for children of all races, we strongly believe that schools should value and define success in terms of hard work, earned accomplishment, merit, a commitment to academic rigor, and personal integrity."

 Paulson filed for divorce in September 2021, but later withdrew his divorce action so that both sides could negotiate out of court and away from the media.
 In 2022, Zaharia sued Paulson for $1 billion in damages.

-In 2024, Paulson was reportedly engaged to be married to 35-year-old clinical dietitian Alina de Almeida.
+In 2024, Paulson was reportedly engaged to be married to clinical dietitian, Alina de Almeida, after three years of dating.
+De Almeida is 33 years his junior.
+In February 2025, the couple welcomed a daughter.
+In 2026, the couple announced they were expecting their second child together.

 In September 2025, Paulson was accused by Republican Representative Thomas Massie of being named in Jeffrey Epstein's "black book."